oracle/accelerated-data-science/docs/source/user_guide/pipeline/overview.rst

 Pipeline
 ========

 A pipeline is a workflow of tasks, called steps.
-Steps can run in sequence or in parallel, creating a Directed Acyclic Graph (DAG) of the steps.
+Steps can run in sequence or in parallel resulting in a Directed Acyclic Graph (DAG) of the steps.

 In a machine learning context, ML Pipelines provide a workflow of data import, data transformation, model training, and model evaluation.